TadasBaltrusaitis/CLM-framework/Readme.txt

 --------------- Useful API calls for landmarks ---------------------------------

-CLM class is the main class you will interact with, it performs the main landmark detection algorithms and stores the results.
-The interaction with the class is declared mainly in the CLMTracker.h, and will require an initialised CLM object.
+LandmarkDetector::CLNF class is the main class you will interact with, it performs the main landmark detection algorithms and stores the results.
+The interaction with the class is declared mainly in the LandmarkDetectorFunc.h, and will require an initialised LandmarkDetector::CLNF object.

-The best way to understand how landmark detection is performed in videos or images is to just compile and run SimpleCLM and SimpleCLMImg projects, which perform landmark detection in videos/webcam and images respectively.
+The best way to understand how landmark detection is performed in videos or images is to just compile and run FaceLandmarkVid and FaceLandmarkImg projects, which perform landmark detection in videos/webcam and images respectively.
 See later in the readme for the command line arguments for these projects.

 A minimal code example for landmark detection is as follows:

-CLMTracker::CLMParameters clm_parameters;
+LandmarkDetector::FaceModelParameters det_parameters
-CLMTracker::CLM clm_model(clm_parameters.model_location);
+LandmarkDetector::CLNF clnf_model(det_parameters.model_location);

-CLMTracker::DetectLandmarksInImage(grayscale_image, Mat_<float>(), clm_model, clm_parameters);
+LandmarkDetector::DetectLandmarksInImage(grayscale_image, clnf_model, det_parameters);

 A minimal code example for landmark tracking is as follows:

-CLMTracker::CLMParameters clm_parameters;
+LandmarkDetector::FaceModelParameters det_parameters
-CLMTracker::CLM clm_model(clm_parameters.model_location);
+LandmarkDetector::CLNF clnf_model(det_parameters.model_location);

 while(video)
 {
-	CLMTracker::DetectLandmarksInVideo(grayscale_image, clm_model, clm_parameters);
+	 LandmarkDetector::DetectLandmarksInVideo(grayscale_image, clnf_model, det_parameters);
 }

-After landmark detection is done clm_model stores the landmark locations and local and global Point Distribution Model parameters inferred from the image.
+After landmark detection is done clnf_model stores the landmark locations and local and global Point Distribution Model parameters inferred from the image.
 To access them and more use:

 2D landmark location (in image):
-	clm_model.detected_landmarks contains a double matrix in following format [x1;x2;...xn;y1;y2...yn] describing the detected landmark locations in the image
+	clnf_model.detected_landmarks contains a double matrix in following format [x1;x2;...xn;y1;y2...yn] describing the detected landmark locations in the image

 3D landmark location (with respect to camera):
-	clm_model.GetShape(fx, fy, cx, cy);
+	clnf_model.GetShape(fx, fy, cx, cy);
 	// fx,fy,cx,cy are camera callibration parameters needed to infer the 3D position of the head with respect to camera, a good assumption for webcams is 500, 500, img_width/2, img_height/2
 	// This returns a column matrix with the following format [X1;X2;...Xn;Y1;Y2;...Yn;Z1;Z2;...Zn], here every element is in millimeters and represents the facial landmark locations with respect to camera

 3D landmark location in object space:
-	clm_model.pdm.CalcShape3D(landmarks_3D, clm_model.params_local);
+	clnf_model.pdm.CalcShape3D(landmarks_3D, clnf_model.params_local);

 Head Pose: